2 die in Cartersville fire

 Insurance and Safety Fire Commissioner John F. King announced Wednesday that two people were killed in a Bartow County fire.

-These mark the 46th and 47th deaths from Georgia fires in 2021.
+These mark the 46th and 47th deaths from Georgia fires so far in 2021.